bootphon/pygamma-agreement/docs/source/soft-gamma.rst

 :math:`p \times n \times 2` units are successively chosen at random to be split at a random time.
 A unit can be splitted more than once.

+As pointed before, the gamma-agreement is very sensitive to split annotations.
+Soft-gamma was created with the intent of reducing the penalty of splits while keeping a similar value if none are involved.

 What is soft-gamma ?
 ~~~~~~~~~~~~~~~~~~~~